ramadesplats/C-to-ASM/README.md

   - Also works with generated outputs from the C compiler
 - RAM Memory: `init16.hex`
   - Implement this file if you want to input values in the RAM memory
-- Fréquences de fonctionnement: `92MHz` (A 100 MHz frequency is required, a requirement not satisfied in the actual state of the project)
+- Operating frequency: `92MHz` (A 100 MHz frequency is required, a requirement not satisfied in the actual state of the project)
 - Project configurations
   - Family: Spartan6
   - Device: XC6SLX16